-Today I will dismantle a Dell XPS 15z laptop.
+Today I will dismantle a Dell XPS 15z.

-According to Dell website XPS 15z laptop also has another name XPS L511z.
+According to Dell website XPS 15z model also has another name XPS L511z.

 My goal is replacing the keyboard.
-This model allows you to replace the keyboard only after you take apart the whole laptop.
+This model allows you to replace the keyboard only after you disassemble the entire laptop.

-Here’s a short description of all major steps I’ll be going through while dismantling the laptop:
+Here’s a short description of all major steps I’ll be going through:

-STEP 1-5: Removing laptop bottom cover.
-Accessing memory modules.
+STEP 1-5: Removing the bottom cover.
+Accessing both memory modules.

-STEP 6-10: Disconnecting and removing laptop battery and hard drive.
+STEP 6-10: Disconnecting and removing the battery and hard drive.

 STEP 11-15: Disconnecting and removing the CMOS battery, DVD drive and DC power jack.